flashcordon/big-history/Systeme-Terre.md

 Oxygenic photosynthesis is the only significant source of O2 known, so indications for O2 in the geological record should date its origin.
 Geochemical evidence suggests that 2.3 billion years ago atmospheric oxygen had risen to more than 10−5 of its present concentration3.
 So this date should set a minimum age for cyanobacteria4.
 But might they be older?

 Could cyanobacteria date back to 3.8 billion years ago, or even earlier?
 Not according to the geochemical data from a 3.4-billion-year-old sedimentary formation in South Africa called the Buck Reef Chert6.
 This massive formation shows evidence of having been deposited through carbon fixation by photosynthesizing organisms, but it contains none of the mineral traces expected from the production of O2.
 Thus, the simplest interpretation is that the deposit was laid down by anoxygenic photosynthesis for which the source of electrons was molecular hydrogen or other inorganic molecules4,6.
 If 3.4 billion years is taken as an upper boundary for the age of O2 synthesis, the origin of oxygenic photosynthesis would fall within the range of 3.4 billion to 2.3 billion years ago.
 This range is admittedly rather imprecise, but it is something.
 Of course, absence of evidence is not evidence of absence, and other authors suggest that O2 could have been produced as early as 4.0 billion years ago, but was rapidly consumed7,8.

-Some modern bacteria carry out anoxygenic photosynthesis, which is assumed to have been the precursor of the oxygen-producing reaction.

 - The selective utilization of light energy results in